-Our commitment to the "unique child" in terms of development, inclusion, safety and well-being moves the identification of need away from the "special" category into the belief of fostering positive outcomes for all our children, to meet our school ethos of "Where Happy Children Learn to Succeed!"
+Our commitment to the "unique child" in terms of development, inclusion, safety and well-being moves the identification of need away from the "special" category into the belief of fostering positive outcomes for all our children.
+We aim to be a school with a nurturing ethos which supports children and their families.